herbs for menopause weight gain

 And milk thistle is one herb to consider adding to your regimen.

-Alternative liver herb to try: dandelion, red clover.
+Alternative liver herb to consider: dandelion, red clover.

 Ashwagandha is in a class of plants known as adaptogens.
 These adaptogens are ideal for supporting our stress response system (the HPA axis) and helping to lower cortisol levels.